 Prepare a 1/4 batch of rub according to Mike Scrutchfield's recipe.
 A full batch will render much more than is needed for three slabs of ribs.

-Spread the brown sugar out on a cookie sheet and let it dry at room temperature for several hours, or place it is a slightly warm oven.
+Spread the brown sugar out on a rimmed baking sheet pan and let it dry at room temperature for several hours, or place it is a slightly warm oven.
 Once dried, place brown sugar in a Ziploc bag and break up any clumps using a rolling pin or the bottom of a drinking glass.

 The recipe says to apply "a good overall dusting" of rub to the ribs.
 Photo 3 shows how much rub I apply.